 The roots of the population problem and attendant poverty lie, paradoxically, in the city’s enduring ability to create wealth.
-Mumbai alone generates one third of India’s tax income, its port handles half the country’s foreign trade, and its movie industry is the biggest in the world.
+Mumbai alone generates one third of India’s tax income, its port handles half the country’s foreign trade, and its movie industry is the most prolific in the world.
 Symbols of prosperity are everywhere: from the phalanx of office blocks clustered on Nariman Point, Maharashtra’s Manhattan, to the expensively dressed teenagers posing in Colaba’s trendiest nightspots.

 The flip side to the success story is the city’s much-chronicled poverty.
-Each day, an estimated five hundred economic refugees pour into Mumbai from the Maharashtrian hinterland.
+Each day, an estimated five hundred economic refugees pour into Mumbai from the Maharashtran hinterland.
 Some find jobs and secure accommodation; many more end up living on the already overcrowded streets, or amid the squalor of some of Asia’s largest slums, reduced to rag-picking and begging from cars at traffic lights.